default-writer/find___imports___and___parents_dot_childs/readme.md

 The script reveals relations between files in specified directory.
-Depending on the selected regular expression, it outputs lines that contain a word "import", or also those that contain constructions like "parent.child(.child...)"
+Depending on the selected regular expression, it outputs lines (starting with line number) that contain a word "import", or also those that contain constructions like "parent.child(.child...)"

 Note 1: if the names of imported modules are placed on strings below the string that